 Australia is so vast that we use our cars to get everywhere, meaning the kilometres rack up quickly.
 If you’re concerned about putting too many KMs on the clock, there are a few simple things you can do:

 By reducing the distance you drive in your car, you get the added bonus of helping reduce emissions – win-win!

 Purchasing a car is a big decision, and before you exchange money for a vehicle, make sure you check its overall condition and service history.
-If you want more information on car valuations, take a look at our recent post on how dealers value cars
+If you want more information on car valuations, check out our post on how dealers value cars

 If you are looking at selling your car or purchasing a new one, why not contact us today to get a quote on your vehicle?
 We give fair and reasonable prices – the best in Brisbane – and pay cash on the spot.